-9 Must-Have Grill Tools for Your Best Barbecue Ever
+10 Must-Have Grill Tools for Your Best Barbecue Ever (Plus 3 That Are Nice to Have)

-Your barbecue skills will be on fire with these grill tools in your arsenal.
-Food safety, better-tasting meals, and easier cooking will be guaranteed when you put essential tongs, grill gloves, fire starters, and other grilling tools to use.
+Your barbecue skills will be on fire with these best grill tools in your arsenal.
+Food safety, better-tasting meals, and easier cooking will be guaranteed when you put essential BBQ tongs, grill gloves, fire starters, and other small grill tools to use.

 Best Fire-Starter: Charcoal Chimney

-Our Test Kitchen suggests starting your flame with an easy, affordable charcoal chimney.
-To put this, one of the best grilling tools for charcoal grills, to use, you only need some newspaper, charcoal briquettes, and a lighter.
+Our Test Kitchen suggests lighting your charcoal with an easy, affordable charcoal grill chimney.
+One of the best grill tools for charcoal grills, you need only some newspaper, charcoal briquettes, and a grill lighter to get started.
 See more about how to safely light a charcoal grill if you need a quick refresher.

 Say farewell to the pointy metal forks and prongs.
-Tongs are a much better grill tool because they don’t puncture meat (which allows a lot of the juices to drain out onto the grates and the flame below).
-Use tongs to toss ingredients in marinades, to transfer items from platter to grill, to flip food, and to serve with ease.
-Stock up on two or more of this grill tool so you can switch to a new pair of tongs between handling raw and cooked meat.
+Long grilling tongs like these are a much better tool because they don’t puncture meat (which causes juices to drain out onto the grates and the flame below).
+Use these best grill tongs to toss ingredients in marinades, transfer items from platter to grill, flip food, and serve with ease.
+Though you may not have thought of tongs as a grill cleaning tool, they are the perfect item to wipe down a still-hot grill without getting burned: Just wad up some foil and pinch with the tongs.
+Stock up on two or more of this ultimate grill tool so you can switch to a new pair of tongs between handling raw and cooked meat.

 Best Heat Monitor: Air Probe